There's no dev team on the planet that wouldn't benefit from accurate infrastructure diagrams.

 Chances are you work to deadlines.
 There's new code to push.
 New features and capabilities to roll out across your infrastructure and management, as always, want it yesterday.
 So any time savings you can find in your build pipeline have to be a good thing.

 If you're on-boarding a new dev team or engineer, do you talk them through the infrastructure, hand them log in credentials, point them at the consoles and let them work it out, or do you drag out the whiteboard and start drawing?

-If you had your AWS infrastructure in diagram form, or better yet, interactive diagram form, the mere fact they can visualize the network, see all the VPC's laid out in a logical format, see all the resources, the EC2 instances, the databases, the gateways then the chances are you've just saved hours or days getting them up to speed.
+If you had your AWS infrastructure in diagram form, or better yet, an interactive AWS Network diagram, the mere fact they can visualize the network, see all the VPC's laid out in a logical format, see all the resources, the EC2 instances, the databases, the gateways then the chances are you've just saved hours or days getting them up to speed.